|Navya Autonom Shuttle|

 The Navya Autonom Shuttle (previously known as Navya ARMA) is an autonomous, low-floor, battery-electric mini-bus built by Navya.

-2 units of the Navya Autonom Shuttle will be trialled for a period of 3 months in 2019, operating a 5 km route within Sentosa Island (likely the Sentosa Beach Tram Route), alongside another 2 units of the ST Autobus.
+2 units of the Navya Autonom Shuttle is trialed as part of the Autonomous Bus Trial at Sentosa in 3 months in 2019, operating a 5.7 km route within Sentosa Island, alongside another 2 units of ST Autobus.

 The buses are registered under Research and Development, with the first unit bearing the plate number RD3131B.

 On 19 December 2016, Nanyang Technological University (NTU) signed a Memorium of Understanding (MOU) with NAVYA, sealing a two-year partnership for driverless technologies.
 The driverless electric minibus known as ARMA (later known as Autonom Shuttle) would run a loop between CleanTech Park and the university campus at up to 40kmh — twice the speed of earlier trials.
 It was the third driverless vehicle to be put on trial by the Energy Research Institute at NTU (ERI@N) then.